VermillionBird/CTF-Writeups/2019/AngstromCTF/Rev/One Bite.md

 `Author: SirIan`

-Running the program, we see it asks for a flag, takes in input, and outputs '`That didn't taste so good :(`' for an incorrect input.
+Running the program, we see it asks for a flag, takes in your input, and outputs '`That didn't taste so good :(`' for an incorrect input.
 We open it in GDB and break at main, and look at the assembly.
 It has a strlen call, followed by a cmp, so `b *main+115` is a good start.
 It also actually calls strcmp, so I set a breakpoint there too: `b *main+147`:

 <IMG SRC='https://cdn.discordapp.com/attachments/532350033241309226/572567734370697217/unknown.png'>